English | Español

 If someone is in a domestic violence situation that she does not believe she can leave, then her challenge is to try to defuse conflict as much as possible.
 She can learn to think strategically instead of reacting to the other person’s behavior.
 She can plan to use verbal self-defense tactics rather than waiting helplessly for the next outburst or wishing unrealistically that it will never happen again.

-These are some of the practices we do with our students that can be helpful in domestic violence situations:
+These are some of the practices we do with our students that can be helpful in intimate partner violence situations:

 - Becoming centered by having them imagine being upset and then taking a moment to breathe and feel their bodies